 - All accommodations in the Galapagos (please see note below for upgrade and value options)

 - Charter flight from Baltra to San Isabela

-- Charter flight from Isabela to San Cristobal (charter flight price total included is $480, but well worth it to avoid the boats between islands!)
+- Charter flight from Isabela to San Cristobal (Both charter flights come to a total of $600 per person, but well worth it to avoid the boats between islands!)

 - Kicker Rock (León Dormido) excursion

 - San Cristobal Highlands tour